Optimal parameters estimation for K-edge subtraction imaging using PixiRad-2/PixieIII photon counting detector on a conventional laboratory X-ray micro-tomograph: Discussion

-\item Secondly, as it has been shown in section \ref{sec:noise_model}, the noise depend on both input flux and thresholds, i.e. it shows a spectral sensibility.
-However, although the developed noise model fits well to the data for images without the sample, the terms $\sigma_m^{\Omega_i}$ are computed taking into account the effect of the sample on the input flux only, but not on the spectrum shape.
+\item As shown in section \ref{sec:noise_model}, the noise depends on both mean counts and thresholds, i.e. it shows a spectral sensibility.
+However, although the developed noise model fits well to the data for images without the sample, the terms $\sigma_m^{\Omega_i}$ are computed taking into account the effect of the sample on the mean counts only, but not on the spectrum shape.
 Thus, it may happen that the parametrization does not give accurate estimations for those terms, particularly when $E_w$ is small.
 This would be a point to be studied in finer details.

 \item The ratio $\frac{\overline{I_{m}^{\Omega_i}}}{ \sigma_{m}^{\Omega_i}}$ ranges from 1 to 5 in the validation example, and is about 1.2 for the coordinates of the optimum.
-Additionally, the specific salt and pepper noise described at the beginning of that section is made of values far from the mean.
+Additionally, the specific salt and pepper noise described at the beginning of that section presents values strongly different than the mean value.
 For both reasons, the presented Taylor expansions may not hold.
 For example, experimentally, in eq. \ref{eq:var_ln}, the first order term (second term in the right-hand side) represents 0.17 times the zero order term, which is not completely negligible yet. \end{itemize}